Lego Star Wars: The Complete Saga

 Goal Chapter

 Choose a Goal Chapter that must be completed as the final part of your goal.
 All other enabled goals must be completed to unlock the Goal Chapter, in addition to the Goal Chapter's usual requirements.
 The Goal Chapter, when enabled, is picked separately from regular Chapters, ignoring the Allowed Chapters option used when picking regular Chapters.
-The Goal Chapter is enabled in addition to your Enabled Chapter Count, when possible.
-The Goal Chapter does not add any Minikit items to the item pool, even when it contains Minikit locations.
-If this option is enabled and part of the goal requires defeating bosses, the Goal Chapter will never have an enabled boss, potentially reducing the maximum number of bosses.
-If this option is enabled and part of the goal requires completing levels, the maximum possible number of required levels to be completed to goal won't include the Goal Chapter.
+The Goal Chapter is enabled in addition to your *Enabled Chapter Count*, when possible.
+The Goal Chapter does not contribute towards other goals, it does not add Minikit items to the item pool, and will never contain an enabled boss.

 25